 Advancing Music Making

-NAMM’s Museum of Making Music is undergoing its largest renovation since it opened its doors in 1998.
-The transformation is currently underway, with the grand reopening scheduled for 2021.
+NAMM’s Museum of Making Music (MoMM) is undergoing its most comprehensive renovation since it opened its doors in 1998.
+The transformation is currently underway, with the grand reopening scheduled for summer 2021.

 On February 9, the Board of Regents of the University System approved the naming of Georgia Southern University’s School of Music, the Fred and Dinah Gretsch School of Music, to honor the legendary duo and manufacturer.

 March is Women’s History Month, and to celebrate the many women who have contributed to a more musical world, Playback is featuring stories from female luminaries who have shattered glass ceilings and served as pioneering agents.

 Industry leaders Fred and Dinah Gretsch, Jerry Ash and members of the Ash family, and The NAMM Foundation recently announced the creation of the Bernice Ash Memorial Award.
 The award honors the life and legacy of music retail visionary Bernice Ash, who was widely recognized as one of the company’s print music department pioneers.

 Music has been used as a tool to inspire change for decades.
 A way to bring people together, educate, entertain, and bring awareness to injustices, music has served as a vehicle to inspired change and nowhere in history was this better demonstrated than during the civil rights movement of the 1950s and 1960s.

 NAMM’s Top 100 Dealer Awards spotlights the industry’s very best music product retailers and shares their strategies for success.
 A top honor for retailers, winners of seven “Best of” categories are selected by a panel of independent judges and celebrated each year at Summer NAMM.